 You can do this with a one-to-one personal email or through marketing automation email.
 Just don’t miss the opportunity to nurture an interested reader to the next stage of becoming a new or repeat customer.

 It’s a good idea to always be growing your email list from a variety of sources including:

-And without a doubt, there are plenty of opportunities to send email to your entire list when a campaign has value to everyone on your list.
+And without a doubt, there are plenty of opportunities to send emails to your entire list when a campaign has value to everyone on your list.

 There’s no substituting for this.
 People want original content that’s relevant to them.
 You should also communicate with some regularity so people develop a relationship with your brand or solution.

 Weekly or monthly emails are options that don’t overwhelm a community.
-If you always show up in someone’s in-box on Tuesday, people come to expect it.
-And when they open your content and are rewarded with thoughtful, quality writing and well designed content, you will instantly be recognized as a cut above the ton of junk and poorly produced emails that most people receive too much of.
+If you always show up in someone’s inbox on Tuesday, people come to expect it.
+And when they open your content and are rewarded with thoughtful, quality writing and content that is formatted for easy reading, you will instantly be recognized as a cut above the ton of junk that most people receive way too much of.

 Call to Action.

 By following best-practices to build a CANN SPAM compliant, permission-based email list, organizations can create a win-win situation for both their customers and themselves.
 That’s because when customers receive valuable offers and content that is meaningful and relevant to them, the opportunity to enhance a long-term, profitable relationship gets easier.